hareeshganesan/hareeshganesan.com/_posts/2024-06-23-screentime.md

 - Suggestions for alternative activities when screen time goals are exceeded

 ## What I learned ##
-Claude 3.5 is a marked step up in a couple noticeable ways.
-I used Claude exclusively to get what I wanted - I wasn't trying to trip it up so take my experience with a grain of salt.
+Claude 3.5 is a clear step up from anything I've used to date.
+I used Claude exclusively to get what I wanted - I wasn't trying to trip it up so take my postive experiences with a grain of salt.
 Here's what I liked:
 * **Run-time failure are flippening**: Run-time failures are an exception not a rule.
 Only 17% of the generations (4 out of 23) ended in errors.
 In contrast, I'd guesstimate that 40-50% of what I used to get from an LLM I'd need to fix or pass back to the model for error handling.
 * **From intern to product engineer**: I was very rarely let down by the metrics and visualisations it produced.
 It felt like working with a competent analyst.
 I didn't have to ask twice for a given metric, which meant I spent most of the time iterating to the dashboard and metrics __that I found valuable__ instead of spelling things out in more and more detail for a model.
 * **Requirements, not code**: I didn't feel the need to rewrite the code in order to get functionality I wanted.
 In the end, I write ~550 words of requirements through back and forth discussion, with lots of copying and pasting.
 Claude produced ~310 lines of code that made those requirements real.